 Sugar content: For sure, the best protein bars have no added sugars.
 And you definitely want to steer clear of anything that has tons of hidden sugar (for example ingredients that you may not know are sugar → ethyl maltol, barley malt, caramel, evaporated cane juice).

-But let’s be clear, it’s okay to have sugar.
+But let’s be clear, it’s okay to have some sugar.
 Who doesn’t like sweet stuff, after all?
 Just don’t overdo it.
 I try to look for bars that have less than 15 grams per bar, but if a bar has other great attributes, I’ll treat myself to it and watch my sugar intake that day.
+I always aim to keep blood sugar levels at their best.
 Natural sweeteners are best in bars:

 - Pure maple syrup